Microsoft support and procurement team reviewing a renewal on a laptop

 What to do next

-1. Pull two years of support case data to see real usage.
+1. Pull two years of your Microsoft case history and count real reactive tickets.

-4. Get at least one third party support quote for leverage.
+4. Get one third party support quote for legacy and steady state workloads.

 Frequently asked questions